+In February 2021 the LMDC and Port Authority of New York and New Jersey (PANYNJ) Boards of Directors approved the Conditional Designation of the Site 5 development team led by Silverstein Properties Inc. and Brookfield Properties.

+Modifications to the General Project Plan to allow for mixed use development on the site and the environmental determination

-On February 11, 2021, the LMDC and Port Authority of New York and New Jersey (PANYNJ) Boards of Directors approved the Conditional Designation of the Site 5 development team led by Silverstein Properties Inc. and Brookfield Properties and a term sheet has been executed.
-Modifications to the General Project Plan that would allow for mixed use development on the site and the environmental determination that the project will have no significant environmental impacts were approved by the LMDC Board in April 2022 after extensive public involvement in the process and consideration of public input.
+Conditional Designation of the Site 5 development team led by Silverstein Properties Inc. and Brookfield Properties.
+Modifications to the General Project Plan to allow for mixed use development on the site and the environmental determination that the project will have no significant environmental impacts were approved by the LMDC Board in April 2022 after extensive public involvement in the process and consideration of public input.
 Pursuant to the WTC Plan, LMDC acquired and cleared real property identified in the General Project Plan as 130 Liberty Street, the site of the former Deutsche Bank building that had been irrevocably damaged in the 9/11 terrorist attacks.
 LMDC also acquired 140 Liberty Street and 155 Cedar Street.
-LMDC never intended to retain long-term ownership of 130 and 140 Liberty Street or 155 Cedar Street, as it has always been LMDC's intention to transfer ownership of these holdings, referred to as the Southern Site, to the PANYNJ in exchange for the PANYNJ owned property that was used for the World Trade Center Memorial, Memorial Museum and a Performing Arts Center.
+LMDC never intended to retain long-term ownership of 130 and 140 Liberty Street or 155 Cedar Street, as it has been LMDC's intention to transfer ownership of these holdings, referred to as the Southern Site, to the PANYNJ in exchange for the PANYNJ owned property that is now the World Trade Center Memorial, Memorial Museum and a Performing Arts Center.
 Ownership of 140 Liberty Street and 155 Cedar Street transferred to the PANYNJ in 2018 in accordance with previously established plans and agreements.
 These property transfers are addressed in the 2007 General Project Plan, which was amended in April 2022 to accommodate a residential component on this site, and modified again in July 2022 to override certain provisions of local zoning in connection with the Proposed Project and other related redevelopment agreements.
 The public review and comment period related to the most recent proposed modifications to the General Project Plan ended on October 17, 2022.
+In May 2023 LMDC Board of Directors approved: Affirmation of Amendment to Modified General Project Plan; Override of Local Zoning Regulations; Authorization to Dispose of Real Property; Authorization to Execute Initial Agreement, VSC Easement, Deed and Project Documents; and Authorization to Take Related Actions to move forward with the development of Site 5.
+These actions guaranteed the inclusion of a minimum of 360 affordable units.
+The Directors of Empire State Development and PANYNJ also approved these actions enabling submission of the plan to the Public Authorities Control Board (PACB) in June 2023.
+Unfortunately, PACB did not vote on this action in June thus further delaying the development of Site 5 and the creation of over 360 permanently affordable housing units.
 LMDC, PANYNJ, State and City officials and the Designated Developer continue trying to determine if and how the number of affordable units can be increased within the planned development.

-At present, the northern portion of the 130 Liberty Street site which had been used by the PANYNJ is in process of being cleared in advance of the planned development while the southern-most portion continues to serve as a public plaza until it has to be cleared for development.
+At present, the northern portion of the 130 Liberty Street site which had been used by the PANYNJ is in process of being cleared in advance of the planned development while the southern-most portion continues to serve as a public plaza until it has to be cleared for possible development.
 Oversight and maintenance of the temporary plaza is the responsibility of the Alliance for Downtown New York through agreements with LMDC.
 Tables, chairs, benches and various plantings have been placed on the plaza portion of the site for public use benefitting residents, workers and visitors to the area.
-This space has been used for various public events including recent lower Manhattan High School graduation ceremonies.
+This space has been used for various public events including lower Manhattan High School graduation ceremonies and corporate outings.